Post Updated: September 28, 2021; Original Post: August 10, 2017

 What is theft, legally speaking?
 Our statutes say that a person commits theft if he unlawfully appropriates property with intent to deprive the owner of that property.

-So taking a pair of jeans from a department store without paying is theft.
-It is also theft to switch price tags on an item so you don’t have to pay full price, or to write a bad check for purchases.
+So, taking a pair of jeans from a department store without paying is theft.
+It is also theft to switch price tags on an item, so you don’t have to pay full price, or to write a bad check for purchases.
+Although these are different crimes under Texas law, they are variations of the crime of theft.

 Texas Shoplifting Penalties

-You can be charged with either a misdemeanor or felony offense depending on the value of the stolen property, and consequences may include both jail time and fines.
+You can be charged with either a misdemeanor or felony theft offense depending upon the value of the stolen property, and consequences may include both jail time and fines.

-- If the value of the property is more than $200,000, you can be charged with a first degree felony punishable by 5-99 years in jail and fines up to $10,000.
+- If the value of the property is more than $300,000, you can be charged with a first-degree felony punishable by 5-99 years in jail and fines up to $10,000.

 As you can see, the more valuable the property, the more severe the penalty.